 - Attendance is a must for all team members

 By the way, did you know that the Agile Manifesto itself does not have a single word “meeting” or “stand-up”?
-What the Agile founders had to say on the matter is the following:
+What its founders had to say on the matter is the following:

 The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.